 In 1971, wild horses and burros were found roaming across 53.8 million acres of Herd Areas (HAs), of which 42.4 million acres were under the Bureau of Land Management’s (BLM’s) jurisdiction.
 Today the BLM manages wild horses and burros in subsets of these HAs, known as Herd Management Areas (HMAs) that comprise 31.6 million acres, of which 26.9 million acres are under BLM management.

-The McCullough Peaks Herd Management Area is located 12 to 27 miles east of Cody, Wyoming (approximately 50 miles east of Yellowstone Park).
-The herd management area encompasses 109,814 acres of land.
-The climate is typical of a cold desert.
-The average annual precipitation ranges from 5 to 9 inches.
-Topography is highly variable, ranging from mostly flat to slightly rolling foothills carved by drainages, to colorful badlands, and to desert mountains featuring steep slopes, cliffs, and canyons.
+The McCullough Peaks HMA is located 12 to 27 miles east of Cody (70 miles east of Yellowstone National Park) and encompasses 109,814 acres of land, including the McCullough Peaks Wilderness Study Area.
+The climate is typical of a cold desert with annual precipitation averaging five to nine inches.
+Stock reservoirs and intermittent streams fed by winter snows and spring runoff provide adequate water for the HMA.
+Topography is highly variable, ranging from mostly flat to slightly rolling foothills carved by drainages, to colorful badlands and desert mountains featuring steep slopes, cliffs and canyons.